nbogie/microbit-aframe-example/README.md

 ![p5 serialcontrol gui screenshot](docs/screenshots/p5_SerialControl_gui.png)

-11) Edit your local copy of `sketch.js` to change the variable `serialPortName` to reflect the name of the "serial port" being used by your plugged-in micro:bit.
+11) Edit your local copy of `sketch1.js` to change the variable `serialPortName` to reflect the name of the "serial port" being used by your plugged-in micro:bit.
 (You could alternatively use browser dev tools to edit this code in place if your aframe example is not local.)
 You can see the available ports listed in the p5.SerialControl gui.
 In my case, the port is something like `/dev/cu.usbmodem1412` so *my* code would look as follows:
 ```
 // fill in the name of YOUR serial port here:
 var serialPortName = "/dev/cu.usbmodem1412";
 ```
-12) start a webserver to serve your local copy of the repo with the corrected serialPortName in `sketch.js` (or host it on github pages, or wherever) e.g. from the root dir of the repo: `python -m SimpleHTTPServer 8080`
+12) start a webserver to serve your local copy of the repo with the corrected serialPortName in `sketch1.js` (or host it on github pages, or wherever) e.g. from the root dir of the repo: `python -m SimpleHTTPServer 8080`

+# Usage

-13) visit index.html in your served copy and check the a-frame scene loads.
+* visit `index.html` from your served copy, navigate to the first example, and check the a-frame scene loads.
 You should see an A-Frame world with a general environment, and a foreground object.
-14) press button A on the "remote control" micro:bit, and move it around.
+* press button A on the "remote control" micro:bit, and move it around.
 You should see the foreground object in your A-Frame rotate accordingly.
 Note that for compass direction to work, you should hold the micro:bit with LED matrix facing upwards.
+* Hold down button A while the remote control micro:bit is switching on to enable "always on" mode.
+This will never stop sending sensor data.
+This also works on the stand-alone SerialControl program.
+* If the micro:bit says "Draw a circle", it is asking you to rotate it around until a circle is completed on its LED display, in order to calibrate its compass.
+You will only have to do this once, unless you flash a different version of the code.
+* Check out the other examples
-15) You're done!
+* You're done!
 Or rather, you're just getting started!
 Fork this example repo and do something cool with it.
+* Edit the remote control micro:bit program to send your own custom data in key value pairs.
+Change your copy of `sketch1.js` to do something interesting with this data.
+If you're going to change the sensing micro:bit's program often, you might want to remove compass heading from the sent sensor data (at least until you're finished most development), so that you don't have to "draw a circle" all the time!

 # Troubleshooting: